 Doctor of Nursing Practice

-The focus of our post-master’s DNP program is translation science.
+Purdue University Northwest’s postmaster’s doctor of nursing practice program focuses on translation science.
 Nurses who earn this degree are prepared to lead transformative healthcare by becoming experts in the search, appraisal, synthesis, transfer and application of evidence – and in the evaluation of its impact on outcomes.

 This program prepares excellent graduates who hold diverse roles in the healthcare field.
 You’ll learn to improve patient outcomes by making an impact on patient care, nursing practice and organizational systems.